 "I ask myself, how does a Multiverse equate with the spirit of our times?
 Are we to believe that ours is the only one in existence?
 How does it affect our state of being in the world that is tangible, visible and tactile?
 Are the worlds in our psyche more habitable than the ones scientists tell us exist millions and zillions of miles away?
 When we compartmentalize, is that any different than putting the various alleged universes in drawers and pulling them out when they are of use to us?

 In the Zeitgeist of our modern day, with the connections and disconnections of people through cultures, religions, wars and philosophical beliefs, I believe we live in a vast multiverse of confusion, a veritable tower of Babel terrorizing our very raison d’être.

 If our Uni-Verse can be one passage in an anthem for a soloist or a small group of voices, then perhaps the Multi-Verse is a series of numerous passages in anthems of larger groups of voices we hear screaming throughout the world, knocking on the locked doors of serenity and safety.
 Those who scream live in surreal universes of anguish, disbelief and devastation as we watch from our tower of tranquility through other multiverses of technology, from television to social media, we assimilate alternate facts that misappropriate our minds, openly showing us how fortunate we are that our forbears made their voyage before this trying time.”

-MULTIVERSE - Opening reception March 16 - Held over thru June 3rd
+MULTIVERSE - Opening reception March 16 - June 29

 HILTON | ASMUS CONTEMPORARY • 716 N. Wells • Chicago